-Viewing all teams that have been created for an entity
+Viewing all teams for the entity as an Administrator

-If you're an Administrator, you can create a new team by clicking the "Create a new team" button at the bottom of this page and choose a name for the new team.
-This will leave you at a form like this one:
+If you're an Administrator, you can create a new team by clicking the "Create a new team" button at the bottom of this page, then enter a name for the new team.
+This will bring you to a form with the following options: